Firstly, please ensure you have followed our guides for publishing, found here:

 2) Access denied / Request failed with status 500

 If you are encountering an Access denied or Request failed with status 500 error when attempting to publish, it means that the subdomain+domain of your website are not associated with the Instapage account you are publishing from.
+This error can also appear in the form of There was an error during page update process.

 To remedy this, you will need to add the subdomain+domain in Instapage as if you were using Custom Domain / CNAME publishing first.
 To do that, follow these steps linked here.